-Benefits payments are made to participants upon retirement or termination of employment (or to the beneficiary in the event of death) and are in the form of lump sum distribution payments.
+Benefits payments are made to participants upon retirement or termination of employment (or to the beneficiary in the event of death) and are in the form of lump sum or installment distribution payments.
 A participant may request a loan for up to the lesser of 50% of the participant's vested interest or \$50,000, less the participant's highest outstanding loan balance during the preceding 12 months.
 Loans typically bear interest at prime rate plus 1%.
-Interest rates ranged from 4.25% to 10.25% at December 31, 2012.
-Loans outstanding at December 31, 2012 mature from January 8, 2013 through September 18, 2035.
+Interest rates ranged from 4.25% to 10.25% at December 31, 2013.
+Loans outstanding at December 31, 2013 mature from January 15, 2014 through September 18, 2035.
 Loans outstanding upon a participant's termination of employment are considered deemed distributions if not repaid and are deducted from the participant's account balance prior to distribution.
 These amounts are taxed to the participant in the year of the participant's termination.
-Participants of any plan that was merged into the Plan who were previously eligible for an in-service withdrawal from their vested contributions after attaining 59 1⁄2 years of age continue to be eligible for the same benefit for those balances that were transferred on the merger date.
+Active participants who qualify for an in-service withdrawal after attaining 59 1⁄2 years of age may be paid their benefits in a single sum cash payment or rollover as soon as administratively possible.